Do you have an urgency and want to sell your house fast?

-Some (mostly staging service companies) always recommend to stage for obvious reasons.
+Some (mostly staging service companies) always recommend staging for apparent reasons.

 But it is not always a good idea to fully stage a house, as I have already covered in this article.

-If you have a tip-top staged but not well-priced house, the chances of the positive effects on a speedy sale is likely to be affected in a negative way.
+If you have a tip-top staged but not a well-priced house, the chances of the positive effects on a speedy sale are likely to be affected negatively.

 Another important point when preparing a house for a fast sale is to show that the seller is ready to move.

-It seems common sense, but if a seller really wants to sell his house within 7 days, he should also be ready to close fast and move, should it actually sell during this period of time.
+It seems common sense, but if a seller wants to sell his house within 7 days, he should also be ready to close fast and move, should it sell during this period.

-With regards to presenting a well-maintained home a seller doesn’t necessarily need a big wallet.
+Regarding presenting a well-maintained home, a seller doesn’t necessarily need a big wallet.

-It can be done with effective low-cost renovations or repairs, such as a quick touch-up of paint, a professional carpet clean or the fixing of a leaking roof.
+It can be done with effective, low-cost renovations or repairs, such as a quick touch-up of paint, a professional carpet cleaning, or fixing a leaking roof.